We know that recent events have opened the door for this digital age to become even more prominent.

 - Physical front desk barrier (Plexiglass)

-- PPE supplies (hand sanitizer, gloves, etc)
+- Personal protective equipment (PPE) supplies (hand sanitizer, gloves, etc)

 - Removal of water cooler from the waiting area